Fiction Fix: March

 Costumes maketh the character

 Costume designers are underrated.
-While directors are celebrated, who remembers the person who designed the characters' clothes and yet clothes are important to who we and what we want to project to the world.
+While directors are celebrated, who remembers the person who designed the characters' clothes and yet clothes are important to who we are and what we want to project to the world.
 We might not consciously notice the message being sent by a costume.
-Colours There has been much written about the use of colour … Continue reading Costumes maketh the character
+Colours There has been much written about the use of … Continue reading Costumes maketh the character

 The Movie was better than the Book